hemberg-lab/MicroExonator/README.md

 If you do not have space to have a let MicroExonator to have a complete copy of the data you want to process, you can limmit the number of jobs.
 For instance if you limit the number of jobs to 20, you can make sure no more than 20 fastq files will be stored at `FASTQ/` directory (if `Optimize_hard_drive` is set as `T`)

-If you are working remotelly, the connection is likely to die before MicroExonator finish.
+If you are working remotely, the connection is likely to die before MicroExonator finish.
 However, as long as you are working within an screen, loggin off will not kill snakemake.
 To list your active screens you can do:

     screen -ls